 Conservatories / porches None.

 Communal areas None.

 Garages and permanent outbuildings Visually inspected.
-There is an attached garage of brick construction with a pitched and tiled roof covering.
+There is an attached garage of brick construction with a flat roof covering which is overlaid with felt or similar material.

 Outside areas and boundaries Visually inspected.
-There are garden grounds surrounding the property, these being laid out in grass, concrete paving and stone chips.
-There are driveways to both sides of the property.
-Boundary divisions are marked by timber/metal fencing and masonry walls.
+There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving, stone chips and timber decking. here is a driveway to the side of the property.
+Boundary divisions are marked by hedging.
 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of masonry construction finished in plaster.
-There are tiled wall finishes.
+There are timber wall finishes.